Skip to content

 MSE's best digital bank accounts (opens in new tab) guide groups Monzo, Chase and Starling together as the leading challengers.
 Their summary positions:

-- Chase: "Best for cashback."
-1% on grocery shopping, transport, fuel and EV charging.
-Capped at £15/month.
+• Chase: "Best for cashback."
+2% on groceries, transport, fuel, and now restaurants, cafes and takeaways.
+Capped at £20/month.
 Plus 4.5% AER for 12 months on the boosted Chase Saver and 5% AER on the separate round-up account.

 Martin Lewis himself doesn't single out one as the outright winner.
 His on-record framing is closer to "the best account is the one that fits how you actually bank."
 MSE's structural advice across these guides is consistent: the answer to "which digital bank?" is usually "one of them as your main account and one of them alongside it for the perks you'd otherwise miss."